 The accompanying financial statements include all activities of the four Montana State University campuses, the Montana Agricultural Experiment Station, Montana Extension Service and the Fire Services Training School, collectively referred to as the "University."
-The four campuses of the University are Montana State University- Bozeman, Montana State University- Billings, Montana State University- Northern (located in Havre) and Montana State University College of Technology- Great Falls.
-Significant interagency transactions have been eliminated in consolidation.
+The four campuses of the University are Montana State University-Bozeman, Montana State University-Billings, Montana State University-Northern (located in Havre) and Great Falls College-Montana State University.
+Significant interentity transactions have been eliminated in consolidation.